Problems with your Thyroid Hormone?

 More extensive labs also show the amount of T4, which is the stored form of thyroid hormone.
 T4 is produced by the thyroid gland.
 TSH responds to the levels of T4 circulating in the blood, which is one reason hypothyroidism is under diagnosed.

 The active form is called T3 and is what enters the cells and promotes DNA transcription.
 Then our body can enjoy the benefits of this important hormone.
 The conversion occurs in the organs and muscles using enzymes that require specific nutrients.
-I’ll talk about more about these nutrients in a different article but this is another reason thyroid disease is not diagnosed.
+I talk about about these nutrients in a different article but this is another reason thyroid disease is not diagnosed.

 One more complicating factor is that T3 can be converted into reverse T3 or rT3.
 In this form there are no thyroid hormone benefits because rT3 is completely inert.
 You can see why looking beyond TSH is important.
 If you are having any signs or symptoms and want to look deeper find a practitioner who will do comprehensive testing.